serverlesstechnology/cqrs-demo/README.md

 # Serverless cqrs-demo
 A serverless demo is also available in this package.
-The `bootstrap` binary that is built may be run on AWS Lambda but requires a number of services.
+The `bootstrap` binary that is built may be run on AWS Lambda but requires a number of services to do so (e.g., IAM roles, database, etc.).
-For simplicity this demo will only be deployed and tested locally in docker.
+For simplicity this demo will only be deployed in docker and tested locally, and will use the same database as before.

 ## Additional Requirements
 - The x86 MUSL library - get with `rustup target add x86_64-unknown-linux-musl`
-- `musl-gcc` - may be obtained on Ubuntu via `sudo apt install musl-tools`
+- musl-gcc compiler - may be obtained on Ubuntu via `sudo apt install musl-tools`

 ## Building
-Build a release version of the `bootstrap` binary targeting x86-MUSL and build this into a docker image.
+Build a release version of the `bootstrap` binary targeting x86-MUSL and build this into a docker image using the provided Dockerfile.
 ```shell
 cargo build --release \
   --target x86_64-unknown-linux-musl \